OSGP/Documentation/Domains/Smartmetering/README.md

 #### SmartMeteringInstallation
 - **[AddDevice](./smartmeteringwebservices/AddDevice.md)** is a request to add a device to the OSGP database.
 - **[GetAddDeviceResponse](./smartmeteringwebservices/GetAddDeviceResponse.md)** is a request which returns the response from the [AddDevice](./smartmeteringwebservices/AddDevice.md) request.
+- - **[DeCoupleMbusDevice](./smartmeteringwebservices/DeCoupleMbusDevice.md)** is a request to decouple an M-Bus device from a gateway.
+- **[GetDeCoupleMbusDeviceResponse](./smartmeteringwebservices/GetDeCoupleMbusDeviceResponse.md)** is a request which returns the response from the [DeCoupleMbusDevice](./smartmeteringwebservices/DeCoupleMbusDevice.md) request.

 #### SmartMeteringManagement
 - **[FindEvents](./smartmeteringwebservices/FindEvents.md)** is a request to retrieve events logging from a device.